LLMs.txt for AI Code Generation Agents

 To subscribe to real-time updates, use the subscribe

 method.
 This is useful for building backend event handlers or other server-side logic.
+For instance to send an email when the user completes a todo:

 database.subscribe((changes) => {